Sonic allows you to ssh into an instance quickly.

 More information about sonic settings in available in the docs: Settings.

 sonic ssh command can auto-detect the proper IP address with a variety of different identifiers.
-The identifier is not just limited to the instance id.
-The identifier can also be an EC2 tag-value filter, ECS service name, ECS container id or ECS task id.
+The identifier is not limited to the instance id.
+The identifier can be an EC2 tag-value filter, ECS service name, ECS container id or ECS task id.

 Polymorphic identifiers are convenient in case you happen to be on a dashboard with another identifier close by and handy.
 Here are examples of identifiers that